dart-lang/glob/README.md

 regardless of which platform they're on.
 This is true even for Windows roots;
 for example, a glob matching all files in the C drive would be `C:/*`.

+Globs are case-sensitive by default on Posix systems and browsers, and case-insensitive by default on Windows.

 ### Match any characters in a filename: `*`

 The `*` character matches zero or more of any character other than `/`.
 This